IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/drum.rst

 where:
 * V: fluid velocity (m/s, liquid only)

-Note that the model builds an Pyomo Arc to connect the Liquid_outlet from the self.aFlash unit to the SatWater inlet port of the mixer, and the mixed_state (Mixer outlet) is directly constructed as the Drum `control_volume.properties_in`.
+Note that the model builds an Pyomo Arc to connect the Liquid_outlet from the self.aFlash unit to the SaturatedWater inlet port of the mixer, and the mixed_state (Mixer outlet) is directly constructed as the Drum `control_volume.properties_in`.
 Once the Drum model is constructed, the mixer and flash blocks can be found as `self.aDrum.aMixer` and `self.aDrum.aFlash`

 Degrees of Freedom